gzzen/resume/README.md

-This repository serves as a place holder for my [resume](https://raw.githubusercontent.com/gzzen/resume/main/resume.pdf).
+This repository serves as a place holder for my not quite good-looking [resume](https://raw.githubusercontent.com/gzzen/resume/main/resume.pdf).